 Master’s degree in Poland, is ordinarily qualified at the age of twenty-four.
 That’s just to tell you few details about how does it look like to go through education path in my country.
 Now I would like to focus on Taiwan.

-I’m not an authority to discuss Taiwanese system itself, I can only comment its effects and results, as I see and meet them here everyday.
 First thing that made me reflect on this issue is relation between teacher and student.
 According to what I was said, student is supposed to listen, more than actually asking questions, which from my point of view was a basic way to gather knowledge and communicate with my professors in Poland.

 On the other hand, that teaches respect, patience and proper manners.
 Unfortunately it sometimes brings a withdrawal in form of being afraid to make a mistake.